maspen/CNNModelComparison/README.md

 ![](writeup/base_model/base_model_architecture.png)

 Its 6 convolution layers start with a 32x32x3 (the last being RGB) matrix inputs.
-It has a very "dense" (1024) layer before a "dropout" (random omission of features) layer set to 20% and several max-pooling layers are interwoven.
-The network ends at a 'dense' layer with a softmax activation.
+It has a very `Dense` (1024) layer before a "dropout" (random omission of features) layer set to 20% and several max-pooling layers are interwoven.
+The network ends at a `Dense` layer with a softmax activation.

 Below are the model's accuracy and loss plots:
 ![](writeup/base_model/base_accuracy_loss.png)